JotaSe/Intership-Searcher/README.md

-# Intership-Searcher
+# Job-Searcher
-This is a small tool to match interships to a several CV provided
+This is a small tool to match jobs/interships to a several CV provided